-Radial access should be first choice for PCI, ESC saysJanuary 28th, 2013 in Cardiology /
+Radial access should be first choice for PCI, ESC saysJanuary 28, 2013 in Medicine & Health / Cardiology

 The radial approach for percutaneous coronary interventions (PCI) was developed 20 years ago and is used for more than 50% of procedures in France, Scandinavian countries, the UK, Spain and Italy.
 Despite the advantages of radial access some countries in Europe such as Germany use radial access for fewer than 10% of PCI.

 Evidence has accumulated in the literature showing the benefits of radial over femoral access for PCI including reduced bleeding and improved survival.
 In addition, the development of smaller and thinner devices has made the radial approach increasingly practical.

 The European Association of Percutaneous Cardiovascular Interventions (EAPCI), the Acute Cardiovascular Care Association (ACCA) and the Working Group (WG) on Thrombosis of the European Society of Cardiology (ESC) therefore decided it was time to write a consensus document outlining the advantages, disadvantages and expertise requirements of the radial approach.
 The paper is published today in EuroIntervention, online ahead of print.

 Patients receiving an acute intervention, for example in myocardial infarction, need anticoagulants and antiplatelet drugs but these increase the risk of bleeding.
 Meta-analyses of randomised studies and large observational registries show that radial access reduces procedure access site-related major bleeding compared to femoral access.
 In addition, patients receiving the femoral approach must lie down for several hours after PCI to reduce the risk of severe bleeding while radial access allows patients to stand up in one hour.